mehmetsagir/vue-countries-cities/README.md

 npm install --save vue-countries-cities
 ```

-After download vue-country-Cities package will be ready to use in your vue.js applications
+After download vue-country-cities package will be ready to use in your vue.js applications

 ### Usage